 7. Address dealbreakers early on

 Before anything else, dates are meant to be fun – and the experience of getting to know someone new can be exhilarating.
-However, it’s still important to address any dealbreakers early on to help avoid disappointment later down the line.
+However, it’s still important to address dealbreakers early on to help avoid disappointment.

-People tend to want casual, low-pressure fun on a first date, which means heavier topics, such as politics or a deep discussion about your previous relationship, are usually best avoided.
+People tend to fancy casual, low-pressure fun on a first date, which means heavier topics, such as politics or a deep discussion about previous relationships, are usually best avoided.
+But if you have an important relationship need (like being with someone who’s family-oriented or a non-smoker), it’s often better to share this before things get serious.

-That said, try to keep the conversation light at first, and save any more intense topics for a bit later in the date (or a second date) when you’re both more relaxed.
+That said, try to keep the conversation light at first, and save any more intense topics for later in the date (or a second date) when you’re both more relaxed.

 Join Rest Less Dating